tysonjens/Notes/galv_notes.md

 * N = number of data points
 * D = number of dimensions

-### K-folds Cross-Validation
+#### K-folds Cross-Validation

-Takes a training set of data and breaks it into 5 folds.
+*Takes a training set of data and breaks it into 5 folds.
 Through 5 iterations, fits a linear model on the *other* folds, then scores how will the model fits on the fold at hand `foldrmse = rmse(y_test_f, test_f_predicted)`.
-Collects this scores and returns them
+Collects this scores and returns them.*

 ```python
 def crossVal(X_train, y_train):
     kf = KFold(n_splits=5)